The Ultimate Guide to Google Performance Max Campaigns [2025]

 Who should run Performance Max campaigns?

-The Performance Max campaign is for you if:
+Performance Max campaigns are for you if:

 • You want to reach new customer segments